javitausia/geocean-nz-ss/_sources/README.md

 ## Additional support:

-Data used in the project and a detailed explanation of the acquisition can be requested from jtausiahoyal@gmail.com!!
+Data used in the project and a detailed explanation of the acquisition can be requested from jtausiahoyal@gmail.com or tausiaj@unican.es!!

 ## Authors:

 * Javier Tausía Hoyal
+* Paula Camus Braña
+* Fernando J. Méndez Incera
+* Antonio S. Cofiño González